CMC Markets Treasuries

 Treasuries Pricing and Trading

 CMC Markets have re-invented Treasuries trading by being the first to offer a purely cash price.
 Traditionally, Treasuries are traded via futures contracts which have expiry dates, rollover costs and price jumps at expiry.
-With CMC Markets cash treasury CFD prices, we strip out the carrying costs that are built into futures prices.
+With CMC Markets cash treasury CFD prices, we strip out the holding costs that are built into futures prices.
 When we do this, the price becomes smoother and more continuous, avoiding the price disparities (price jumps) seen when a futures contract expires and is replaced by the next contract.
-The carrying costs are applied to the position as a financing adjustment providing total transparency on the cost of holding the position.
+The holding costs are applied to the position as a financing adjustment providing total transparency on the cost of holding the position.

 For those that trade using technical analysis we have built in up to 2 years' worth of price history into our charts for Treasuries.
 Traditionally, when trading futures contracts you can only view price history for the period of the futures contracts.
 As our cash price has no expiry, we can show a smooth continuous price within our charts for an extended period.

 Treasuries - Background and Influencing Factors

 The primary driver of treasury prices is interest rates which influence the yield to maturity on the treasury.
 There is an inverse relationship between treasury prices and interest rates.
 When interest rates go down, treasury prices go up and when interest rates go up, treasury prices go down.